-Funding source: This activity is funded by FHWA Planning Funds (PL), FTA 5303 funds, state RTPO
+Funding source: This activity is funded by FHWA Planning Funds (PL), FTA 5303 funds, state RTPO funds, and FHWA Surface Transportation Block Grant (STBG) funds.

 North Sound Transportation Alliance

 The North Sound Transportation Alliance (NSTA), is a coalition of concerned citizens, elected officials, and professional staff of transportation agencies from Washington's five northwesternmost counties: Whatcom, Skagit, Island, San Juan and northern Snohomish.
 The NSTA strives to develop better ways for people to move through the region by using all available modes in an effective network that does not rely solely on automobiles.
 More information about the NSTA is available at https://wcog.org/programs/nsta/